ionic-team/ionic-docs/docs/angular/navigation.md

 ## Live Example

 If you would prefer to get hands on with the concepts and code described above, please checkout our [live example](https://stackblitz.com/edit/ionic-angular-routing?file=src/app/app-routing.module.ts) of the topics above on StackBlitz.

+## Linear Routing versus Non-Linear Routing

+### Linear Routing

+If you have built a web app that uses routing, you likely have used linear routing before.
+Linear routing means that you can move forward or backward through the application history by pushing and popping pages.

+The following is an example of linear routing in a mobile app:

+<video
+  style={{
+    'margin': '40px auto',
+    'display': 'flex'
+  }}
+  width="400"
+  src={useBaseUrl('video/linear-routing-demo.mp4')}
+  controls
+></video>

+The application history in this example has the following path:

+`Accessibility` --> `VoiceOver` --> `Speech`

+When we press the back button, we follow that same routing path except in reverse.
+Linear routing is helpful in that it allows for simple and predictable routing behaviors.
+It also means we can use router Vue Router APIs such as [LocationStrategy.historyGo()](#navigating-using-locationstrategy).

+The downside of linear routing is that it does not allow for complex user experiences such as tab views.
+This is where non-linear routing comes into play.

+### Non-Linear Routing

+Non-linear routing is a concept that may be new to many web developers learning to build mobile apps with Ionic.

+Non-linear routing means that the view that the user should go back to is not necessarily the previous view that was displayed on the screen.

+The following is an example of non-linear routing:

+<video
+  style={{
+    'margin': '40px auto',
+    'display': 'flex'
+  }}
+  width="400"
+  src={useBaseUrl('video/non-linear-routing-demo.mp4')}
+  controls
+></video>

+In the example above, we start on the `Originals` tab.
+Tapping a card brings us to the `Ted Lasso` view within the `Originals` tab.

+From here, we switch to the `Search` tab.
+Then, we tap the `Originals` tab again and are brought back to the `Ted Lasso` view.
+At this point, we have started using non-linear routing.

+Why is this non-linear routing?
+The previous view we were on was the `Search` view.
+However, pressing the back button on the `Ted Lasso` view should bring us back to the root `Originals` view.
+This happens because each tab in a mobile app is treated as its own stack.
+The [Working with Tabs](#working-with-tabs) sections goes over this in more detail.

+If tapping the back button simply called `LocationStrategy.historyGo(-1)` from the `Ted Lasso` view, we would be brought back to the `Search` view which is not correct.

+Non-linear routing allows for sophisticated user flows that linear routing cannot handle.
+However, certain linear routing APIs such as `LocationStrategy.historyGo()` cannot be used in this non-linear environment.
+This means that `LocationStrategy.historyGo()` should not be used when using tabs or nested outlets.

+### Which one should I choose?

+We recommend keeping your application as simple as possible until you need to add non-linear routing.
+Non-linear routing is very powerful, but it also adds a considerable amount of complexity to mobile applications.

+The two most common uses of non-linear routing is with tabs and nested `ion-router-outlet`.
+We recommend only using non-linear routing if your application meets the tabs or nested router outlet use cases.

+For more on tabs, please see [Working wih Tabs](#working-with-tabs).

+For more on nested router outlets, please see [Nested Routes](#nested-routes).

 ## Shared URLs versus Nested Routes